 Cybersecurity At Home is Critical

-At first, it seems perfect.
+At first, it appears an ideal fit.
 Working from the comfort of your home?
 Sounds fantastic!
 Without stress and worry factors you’re bound to be more productive than ever!
 Getting a snack or taking micro-breaks is suddenly no big deal and your office can be just about anywhere, right?
 But as you sit down and pour some coffee, ready to pile into whatever work assignment is available, a few things happen.
 Concentrating is harder, as is keeping your office device more secure.
 What if you have a tech question?
 And you keep checking your phone and it’s already noon and oh no.

 While learning how to remain productive and focused on your own is indeed a challenging prospect for a number of reasons (you associated a home environment with not working, for example), Bytagig can at least help you with the security front.
 You don’t need to be a technical wizard to do these things, and by implementing these steps, you’re making company data safe – and your own, by proximity.